 How businesses are using Live Streaming while in lockdown

-Stimulate your audience’s new found interest to learn.
+Stimulate your audience’s newfound interest to learn.
 While this lockdown lasts, many individuals are using this free time to improve their skills.
-From aspiring chefs,musicians to artists,many are open to indulge their creative sides with a live tutorial session.
+From aspiring chefs, musicians to artists, many are open to indulge their creative sides with a live tutorial session.

-But don’t just be limited to the creative pursuits.
+But don’t just be limited to creative pursuits.
 People are equally driven to acquire job skills.
 If you have products that require training to use, show people how to use them.
-Additionally, tell them about hidden features, advanced techniques and anything that might help them be better at their work.
+Additionally, tell them about hidden features, advanced techniques, and anything that might help them be better at their work.

 Get closer to your customers by answering questions live.
 Steaming gives you the opportunity to have customers directly interact with your content and ask questions that they might have had for a long time.
-A live Q&A session might be both beneficial by clearing customer objections and provide entertaining content at the same time.
+A live Q&A session might be both beneficial by clearing customer objections and providing entertaining content at the same time.

 How to plan live streams

 Going Live on social media requires just as much planning as your regular content.
 Viewers who tune into your stream expect to get value from your feed.
 That can be difficult without prior planning.
-Set up an agenda and a road-map for where you want to take the session during your stream.
+Set up an agenda and a roadmap for where you want to take the session during your stream.
 This will become increasingly important as your stream stretches to longer periods of time and you are fighting to keep your audience engaged.
-Without a plan, you might end up with losing viewers well before the stream gains momentum.
+Without a plan, you might end up losing viewers well before the stream gains momentum.